Related Link:

 S.N.
 Subrahmanyan, chairman and managing director of Mumbai-based Larsen & Toubro Ltd., ranked at No. 3, says it also is building several large solar energy projects and a 400-MWh battery storage system in Saudi Arabia.
 Reported Middle East environmental services revenue in 2023 rose to $5.36 billion from $1.97 billion and more than doubled its Top 200 market share to 6.5%.
 But concern is growing that escalating regional tension could hurt the scope of further market growth.

 Technology optimization is a major growth catalyst, with AECOM last month announcing a new “business line” offering data analytics and advanced digital tools for water asset management, environmental permitting and PFAS pollution remediation.
-Named as unit chief executive is former Tetra Tech President Jill Hudkins, who had launched its digital water practice, said AECOM on Sept.
+Named as unit CEO is former Tetra Tech President Jill Hudkins, who had launched that firm's digital water practice, said AECOM on Sept.
 30. She stepped down from the role and the firm in May.

 “Advancements in technology have and will continue to affect environmental services and how we deliver for our clients,” says Susan Nichols, New England environmental service leader at VHB (No. 143).
 Chief Information Officer Greg Bosworth says the firm invested in a specially designed GIS portal for “gathering, storing and referencing pertinent spatial data” to be readily available for its project teams.